vgarshin/gsom_tel_ai_bot/README.md

 ## Goal

-Run a simple AI bot for Teaching Essentials course based on YandexGPT LLM and OpenSearch database to store context in a vector form (embeddings).
+Run a simple AI bot for an educational course based on YandexGPT LLM and OpenSearch database to store context in a vector form (embeddings).

 ## Tools